Home / Health Insurance / Articles / Diseases / White Tongue: Definition, symptoms, causes & treatment

 Underlying health conditions: WT can be a sign of an underlying health condition that needs to be addressed.
 If left untreated, the underlying condition may worsen and lead to other health complications.

 Yes, tongue piercings can cause WT as they can increase the buildup of bacteria and dead cells on the tongue.
-The jewellery itself can also irritate the tongue and cause inflammation, leading to a white coating.
-It is important to maintain good oral hygiene and clean the tongue and jewellery regularly to prevent the buildup of bacteria and reduce the risk of WT or other oral infections.
-If you notice any persistent symptoms or signs of infection, it is advisable to see a doctor or dentist for further evaluation and treatment.
+The jewellery can also irritate the tongue and cause inflammation, leading to a white coating.
+Maintaining good oral hygiene and regularly cleaning the tongue and jewellery is important to prevent bacteria buildup and reduce the risk of WT or other oral infections.
+If you notice any persistent symptoms or signs of infection, you should see a doctor or dentist for further evaluation and treatment.

 A WT can be an indication of an underlying health issue, but it does not necessarily mean that you are sick.
 However, in some cases, WT can be a sign of an underlying health condition.
 Thus, it is important to pay attention to any accompanying symptoms, such as bad breath, soreness, or difficulty in swallowing, and seek medical attention if you have any concerns.